-There truly is a big difference in the care a chicken and their egg receives when comparing those that come from a small farm or local residence to those chickens and eggs that come from a commercial egg operation.
+There truly is a big difference in the care a chicken and its egg receives when comparing those that come from a small farm or local residence to those chickens and eggs that come from a commercial egg operation.

 These are the main differences.
-Free range chickens are:
+Free-range chickens are:

 • Not kept in cages

 • Healthier and more resistant to disease

 • Better tasting (because of all the points above)

 And if that doesn’t convince anyone listening or reading that farm fresh eggs are a much better buy, I don’t know what will!

 Cleaning eggs can be a touchy subject.
 Many people who raise chickens, including ourselves, don’t wash the eggs and also keep them on the counter until used.
 It’s a common practice but not everyone is privy to this idea.

 When selling eggs, what is the best practice?